Want Your Content Strategy to Stand Out? Dive Into Audio

 Your association may be focused on building the best possible blog posts, but if everyone else is doing the same thing, it can be hard to make waves in the content pool.

 Thanks to a relatively low barrier to entry, mountains of newly written content appear online daily.
 That can make it hard for your work to break through on social networks and search engines—and it can commoditize your efforts.

 So, what if you built something with higher production values, or at least took another path toward building more impactful work?
 High-quality video could be one way to do this, but doing so regularly may be out of your budget.

 Audio, however, represents something of a happy medium—requiring more work than a standard text article but offering potentially deeper engagement than the written word.
-And the industry is growing: One recent study found that 37 percent of people ages 12 and older listened to at least one podcast a month, a number that jumped during the pandemic.
-From a financial standpoint, the market is growing as well: Spotify, which has heavily invested in the space, reported a 627 percent increase in podcast advertising revenue in its most recent quarter.
+And the sector is growing: One recent study found that 37 percent of people ages 12 and older listened to at least one podcast a month, a number that jumped during the pandemic.
+From a financial standpoint, the market is growing as well: A recent Bloomberg report noted that Spotify’s ad revenue growth, buoyed by podcasting, is still robust at a time when many competitors are seeing pullbacks.

 The nice thing about podcasts is that you don’t need a lot to get them off the ground—some equipment, such as microphones, stands, and headsets, as well as a quiet room and a clever strategy.
 Many associations are well positioned to excel at the strategy part because they naturally serve a niche audience, and even if they hit a few hundred listeners, those are quite often the right few hundred listeners.

 It’s also a good leap into building dynamic content that doesn’t require your audience to look at a screen.
 Given the excessive screen time everyone gets these days, people want a break.